OpenMarket – May 31, 2021

 AT&T’s historic response to spam coming from a shared short code had been to temporarily suspend it until corrective measures were put in place by the aggregator providing it.
-Then in October 2018, AT&T told said it would stop activating any new shared short codes with immediate effect – save for a few exempted use cases.
+Then in October 2018, AT&T said it would stop activating any new shared short codes with immediate effect – save for a few exempted use cases.

 The future’s in doubt – but your options are clear

 The future for shared short codes is unclear.
 But an outright ban still seems unlikely in the next few years.
-We believe shared short codes legitimately used by parent companies for individual businesses (like a chain of restaurants) will be supported, but this would be at the discretion of each carrier.
+We believe shared short codes legitimately used by parent companies for individual businesses (like a chain of restaurants) will be supported, though this would be at the discretion of each carrier.

 - Dedicated short codes